QoS-aware energy-efficient workload routing and server speed control policy in data centers: a robust queueing theoretic approach: QoS constraints

-In the robust queueing approach, however, the SLA constant $\epsilon$ appears at the beginning of the analysis.
-Therefore, we first restrict the probabilistic region for stochastic primitives and then proceed with the analysis.
-Specifically, we define the uncertainty sets for stochastic primitives such as inter-arrival times $\mathbf{T}$ and workloads $\mathbf{X}$ with probability $1-\epsilon$ as:
+In the robust queueing theoretic approach, however, $\varepsilon$ appears at the beginning of the analysis.
+We first restrict the probabilistic region for stochastic primitives and then proceed with the analysis.
+For better understanding, we defer the precise mathematical details about the definition of uncertainty sets' probability and arrival index on purpose to Sections~\ref{subsec:fcfsps}--\ref{subsec:rtb}.
+We only depict an abstract concept here.
+Suppose we define the uncertainty sets of stochastic primitives, inter-arrival times $\mathbf{T}{(n) = (T_1, T_2, \dots, T_n)}$, and workloads $\mathbf{X}{(n) = (X_1, X_2, \dots, X_n)}$, with probability $1-\varepsilon$ as follows:

-Then we calculate the worst-case value of sojourn using $\mathbf{T}, \mathbf{X}$, and use it to substitute the SLA by sufficient condition.
+We derive an approximative upper bound of the worst-case sojourn time among the uncertainty sets of {$\mathbf{T}(n)$} and {$\mathbf{X}(n)$} as follows:

-Although we intentionally omit some mathematical procedures here for better understanding, the crucial point is that $\epsilon$ is considered at the beginning of the analysis.
-We explain the rigorous details of the above equations in Section \ref{subsec:fcfsps}.
-The advantage of adopting robust queueing theory is that it can provide analytical representations with reasonable accuracy and ensure that the SLA is strictly satisfied without underestimating the response time.
+and use it to construct a tractable condition that can replace the QoS constraint, that is, we substitute $\mathbb{P}(S \geq \delta)$ with ${S_{\text{UB}}} \leq \delta$.
+Considering \(\varepsilon\) in advance is essential in constructing uncertainty sets.
+Adopting a robust queueing theory can provide analytical representations with reasonable accuracy and ensure that the QoS conditions are satisfied not too conservatively.

-\subsection{Comparison of FCFS and PS queues}
+\subsection{\emph{Comparison of FCFS and PS queues}}